jwalsh/lean4-maze/FREEBSD-COMPATIBILITY.md

 - `check-emacs`: Check Emacs installation
 - `test-emacs-config`: Test if Emacs can load the project config
 - `edit`: Launch Emacs to edit Maze.lean with Lean4 mode
+- `test-tmux`: Run automated testing using tmux (generates a screenshot)
+- `test-python`: Run Python LeanClient test to interact with Lean LSP
 - `help`: Show all available targets

 ### Emacs Integration